Olivia Fergusson: Sheffield United

 Following Yeovil's relegation to the third-tier, Fergusson joined Sheffield United on 11 July 2019.
 She scored 7 goals in the Championship as Sheffield United finished 2nd.
 She left at the conclusion of the 2019–20 season.

-Celtic FC
+Leicester City

-After departing Sheffield, Olivia Fergusson joined Leicester City.
+After departing Sheffield, Fergusson joined Leicester City.
+She left the club at the end of her contract in June 2021.

+Coventry United

+In July 2021, a week after leaving Leicester City, Fergusson joined Coventry United on a two-year deal.

+Wolverhampton Wanderers

+On 8 July 2023, Fergusson signed for Wolverhampton Wanderers, which she is also a lifelong fan of.

+Wellington Phoenix

+In August 2024, Fergusson left England to go overseas and signed with A-League Women club Wellington Phoenix.
+In July 2025, the club announced her departure after scoring five goals in 22 appearances and winning the club's golden boot.

 International career

 Fergusson has represented at U17 level for her country playing 6 times and scoring 1 goal.
 These games came in the qualifying for the 2012 UEFA European Under-17 Championship but England failed to get passed the elite round of qualifying.

 Fergusson represented England at U23 level during a double header friendlies vs Norway and during the 2018 Nordic Cup in Sweden.